 With one intelligent dashboard, we're helping retailers understand every aspect of their returns.

-Access to our platform enables our clients to track their returns and explore all of the finer details.
+Access to our platform enables our retail partners to track their returns and explore all of the finer details.
 Our dashboard analyzes trends, finds outliers, and measures the impacts on business.
 Retailers can flag problematic suppliers, pinpoint delays in shipping, discover defective products, predict high-return items, and more – with just a few clicks of the mouse.

 It takes a simple data exchange of CSV files to get started, followed by the setting of key performance indicators like return rate, profit loss, revenue, and more.
-Our clients are then able to explore and visualize every aspect of their products, suppliers, and customers, all within the user-friendly dashboard.
+Our partners are then able to explore and visualize every aspect of their products, suppliers, and customers, all within the user-friendly dashboard.

 With the in-depth analytics provided by our dashboard, retailers are able to take immediate action to see returns reductions of 15%-20%.
 They're also saving hundreds of hours in operating cost, and drastically increasing their lifetime value and customer loyalty.

 Predictive models provided by our platform allow retailers to anticipate their returns issues and work to prevent them, and helps uncover various methods to leverage the data in ways that are beneficial to business.
-Our clients are not just reducing their unwanted returns – they're improving their customer experience and their bottom line.
+Our partners are not just reducing their unwanted returns – they're improving their customer experience and their bottom line.